zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 The user's system clock must be reasonably close to the correct time.

 ## High-level description of the system
-DHT nodes permit storing small quantities of world-readable data.
+DHT nodes permit storing small quantities of world-readable data, termed "announcements".
 Using this, we "announce" ourselves by placing our connection info on the DHT for our friends to find.
-These announcements are encrypted such that only the intended recipient(s) can read it, and signed where appropriate.
+These announcements are encrypted such that only the intended recipient(s) can read them, and signed where appropriate.
 The DHT locations of these announcements are determined in such a way that the intended recipients can find them, but others can't determine our long-term identity based on the location.
 To prevent tracking us across sessions based on where we announce, the locations vary with time.
 When making the first connection with a new friend, the location is derived from the combined key based on our ID keypairs.
 To keep the costs of announcements under control, for subsequent connections to the friend we announce only to a "shared" announcement location which is used for all such friends.

 In a separate mode intended for bots, peers can also announce at a "public" announcement location which is just the peers's ID public key, giving up all